 Many investors are unnerved by investment trust discounts and premiums.
-But the concepts are quite simple and – assuming you’re not a pure passive investor1 – they shouldn’t put you off these interesting shares.
+But the concepts involved are quite simple.
+And assuming you’re not – sensibly enough – a pure index fund investor1 – discounts and premiums shouldn’t put you off these interesting shares.

-That said, not understanding the difference between discounts and premiums can cost you money.
-It’s all too easy to be confused, as some recent comments on Monevator revealed.
+Equally, not understanding the difference between discounts and premiums can cost you money.
+It’s all too easy to be confused, as comments over the years on Monevator have revealed.

-My previous articles on investment trusts should give anyone who needs it a primer on the basics.
+My previous articles on investment trusts should give you primer on the basics if you need it.

 Today I’ll focus on discounts and premiums.

 For active investors – or even ‘passive’ investors in the old-fashioned sense of buying and tucking away funds for the long-term – now could be a propitious time to look into these investment vehicles.